 Email is one of the most effective marketing methods that exist.
 It can build rapport, educate, inform, entertain, motivate, and more.
 However, for dealerships, it takes creativity to understand how to leverage email to advance your business.
-Before jumping forward it’s worth understanding the current status of SPAM.
+Before jumping into email marketing, it’s worth understanding the current status of SPAM.
 The reason?
 SPAM filtering is the nemesis of getting into a prospect’s inbox.
 It stands between your message being consumed and never being seen.

 Control…Get Your Email into Their Inbox

 Email marketing has changed drastically in recent years.
 What few people understand is that the email delivery infrastructure in the USA is a market maintained system.
 Europe, on the other hand, is a rules-based system with governmental oversight and penalties.
-It’s fascinating the two methods and how they work.

 SPAM versus Solicited Opt-In Email – No One Wants To Receive SPAM

 If you are an ISP, one of the most important things to you is your server processing time.
 If your servers are consumed processing tons of junk email, that means they cannot be servicing your valid customers’ requirements.
 In other words, bogus emails bog down an ISP’s bandwidth, which affects how quickly they can present websites they host.